DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

     on the white board that the testboard failed in the cold.
 Test boards that fail more than once should be returned to Guang/Feng for cleaning.

-14) Remove the basket quickly, cover with plastic bag and tag and put it under the table.
+14) Remove the basket quickly, cover with plastic bag using clothes pegs to close the bag and tag and put it under the table.
     Dress the cables and tie them off with the velcro.
     REMEMBER TO INDICATE TEST STATUS ON THE TAG!